listeph/ratemylandlord/README.md

+### Project Description ###
+Have you ever wanted a terrible landlord to get their karma?
+When they try to blame you for breaking their already broken washer?
+This is the website where you can do just that by leaving them the reviews they deserve.

+We have a [separate automation test repo](https://github.com/mackstey28/selenium-ratemylandlord) created by Maxwell Tang.

 ### Setup Instructions ###
 1. [Fork and clone](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repo and add this repo as upstream (as specified in the linked documentation)
 2. cd into the cloned `ratemylandlord` folder